darwinrecreant/sansar-scripting-guide/docs/simple-scripts.md

 # Creating Scirpt Library Compatible Scripts

-Script Library scripts (formerly known as Simple Scripts) are a set of scripts provided with every Sansar installation that define a common communication protocol between scipts, and provides some starter scripts for interaction with objects in-world.
+Script Library scripts (formerly known as Simple Scripts) are a set of scripts provided with every Sansar installation that define a common communication protocol between scripts, and provides some starter scripts for interaction with objects in-world.

-The library comes bundled with `LibraryBase.cs` which allows to use Library's communication protocol in your own scripts.
+The library comes bundled with `LibraryBase.cs` which allows to use the Library's communication protocol in your own scripts.

 ## Project Structure